Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 https://github.com/Open-Community-Building/community.hooks/blob/main/directions_to_seminarraum_in_dezernat16.md

-You can also meet some of us at the 11 o'clock meetings of Team Bib Lab:
+If you want to get in touch with some of the organisers, you are invited to the 11 o'clock meetings of Team Bib Lab:

 https://github.com/Open-Community-Building/community.hooks/blob/main/team-bib-lab.md